BoiseCodeWorks/SlapGame/README3.md

 Our attacks are already written but we should modify them to employ better coding practices (if you haven't already).

 1. First is to reduce all of our attacks to operate under one function.
 This should be a function that takes in a string ("slap", "puch", or "kick") and uses the target object like a dictionary to apply it.
-Additionally it should be pubic using our aliased "this" (dataStore). example:
+Additionally it should be public using our aliased "this" (dataStore). example:

 ```javascript
 dataStore.attack = function(type) {